X-Plane/xptools/src/WEDDocs/index.markdown

 *   `.obj` – OBJect---that is, a 3-d model/mesh.
 This is not the same format as an Alias/Wavefront OBJ files.
 *   `.fac` – Facade definition; the file describes how to extrude a building from a footprint using a texture.
 *   `.for` – Forest definition; the file describes how to build trees from a texture for placement within a polyogn.
 *   `.bch` – Beach definition; the file describes how to tile a beach from a texture.
+Not supported by WED, only used in base mesh scenery currently.
 *   `.net` – Road network definition; the file describes how to build 3-d roads and place traffic for several road types from several textures.
 *   `.pol` – Draped polygon; describes how to texture a polygon that is "draped" over the existing mesh using a texture.
 *   `.str` – Object string; describes how to place a number of OBJ files along a line.
 *   `.lin` – Line; describes how to paint a line along the mesh.
+*   `.agp` – Autogen Point; a file specifying .obj, .fac, .for entities and an optional draped ground texture.
+A sort of a "mini scenery', placing obentities in tangent space relative to each other.
+*   `.ags' – Autogen String; a definition to place polygons lined at the perimeter with .agp or .obj entities in context sensitive, complex, randomized patterns.
+*   `.agb' – Autogen Block; a definition usable with 4-vertex, retangular polygons only.
+Places a .agp or .obj entities in context sensitive, complex, randomized bit grided patterns.
+*

 Note that `.pol` (draped polygons) can be used in an overlay, while `.ter` (base mesh terrain) can only be used in base meshes.
 Base mesh performance is significantly faster than draped polygons; draped polygons should only be used to customize _small_ areas of the world, like an airport surface area.
 These files are not appropriate for large-scale orthophoto scenery!

 Art asset "primary" files (e.g. OBJ, FAC, etc) can be in any location within a scenery package---they are defined by relative paths.
 So you can organize your art assets as desired.
 The dependent ("secondary") files like DDS textures should be in the same folder as the art asset.
 An example: